-Table 2-98 for “ENERGY STAR Maximum Energy Usage in kWh/year” may be used to determine efficient energy consumption for a conservative savings estimate.
+for “ENERGY STAR Maximum Energy Usage in kWh/year” may be used to determine efficient energy consumption for a conservative savings estimate.

 The term “AV” in the equations refers to “Adjusted Volume” in ft3.
 For cooler-freezers, Categories beginning with C-9):